-Protecting your data: The NHS Confederation privacy statement
+Protecting your data: Our privacy statement

 Protecting your privacy is very important to us.
 So that you can feel in control of your personal information, we want to be clear with you about the information we collect and how it is used.